-Yes, you guessed it (or no, you guessed it not): the above is supposed to be Fred's hometown Sintra, with barbed wire and horror-flick tuk tuks.
+Yes, you guessed it (otherwise: Wrong!): the above is supposed to be Fred's hometown Sintra, with barbed wire and horror-show tuk tuks.

-So, welcome to WEDNESDAY, the day of the week when poets vanish and mass-tourists fourish.
+So, welcome to WEDNESDAY, the day of the week when poets vanish and mass-tourists flourish.
 Welcome also to the purposely dull retro-styled site for Daymoon's new album by the same dull name.

 Big News: thanks to our prog radio friend Emanuel Correia, we've found ourselves a new label - OOB Records in The Netherlands, and we're happy to report that we've never had support like this in our by now unexpectly long history.
 Thank you for taking us on board, Fair Lady Kat!